lkcampbell/brackets-lorem-ipsum/README.md

 all other options will be ignored and no Lorem Ipsum text will be generated.

-**Note:** Any option that has a number associated with it (e.g. `_p3`, `_wrap40`) can also be entered with the number portion in front of the command (i.e. `_3p`, `_40wrap`) and it will work the same way.
+**Note:** Any option that has a number associated with it (e.g. `_p3`, `_wrap40`) can also be entered with the number portion in front of the option (i.e. `_3p`, `_40wrap`) and it will work the same way.

 ### License